Embassy of India

 Indian Community in Oman:

-15. There are about 673,789 Indians in Oman including 5,68,314 work visa holders.
-There are some Indian families living in Oman for more than 150-200 years.
-A total of 1797 Indian-origin people have Omani citizenship as on January 2023.
+21. Oman hosts a sizeable Indian community totalling approximately 660,299 individuals (506,902 males and 153,397 females) as of January 2025, according to the Govt. of Oman.
+507,695 Indian nationals hold work visas, according to National Centre for Statistics and Information (NCSI) data from April 2025.
+Some Indian families have established roots in Oman for more than 150-200 years.
+As of May 2025, 2001 individuals of Indian origin possess Overseas Citizen of India (OCI) cards.
 Thousands of Indians work as doctors, engineers, chartered accountants, teachers, lecturers, nurses, managers, etc. The role played by the Indian expatriate community in building Oman is often acknowledged by Omani Government.
-21 Indian schools are offering a curriculum catering to the educational needs of more than 40,000 Indian students.
+22 Indian schools are offering a curriculum catering to the educational needs of more than 47353 students.

-18. Outstanding contributions of Indians and People of Indian Origin in Oman to the strengthening of our bilateral relations have been recognized by the Government of India through Pravasi Bharatiya Samman Awards.
+24. Outstanding contributions of Indians and People of Indian Origin in Oman to the strengthening of our bilateral relations have been recognized by the Government of India through Pravasi Bharatiya Samman Awards.
 The Pravasi Bharatiya Samman Awardees from Oman are: ShriKanaksiKhimji (2003), Dr. P. Mohamed Ali (2004), P.N.C.
 Menon (2009), S.K.
-Virmani (2010), Kiran Asher (2012) R.M Parakh (2015).
+Virmani (2010), Kiran Asher (2012) R.M Parakh (2015) and Dr. Vinodan V. T. (2019).